-Sell Your Mineral Rights in Barbour County County, WV
+Sell Your Mineral Rights in Barbour County, WV

-If you own mineral rights in Barbour County, West Virginia, you're sitting on acreage that sits within the broader Marcellus Shale fairway — one of the most significant natural gas basins in North America.
-Activity here is more measured than the core of the play further west, but that doesn't mean your rights are without value.
-Understanding what you actually have is the first step, and we can help you get there.
+If you own mineral rights in Barbour County, West Virginia, you're sitting on acreage in the Marcellus Shale — one of the most significant natural gas formations in the country.
+Activity here is real, with over 3,300 wells on record and operators actively working the county.
+Before you accept any offer or sign anything, it's worth knowing what your rights are actually worth.

 ASSET OVERVIEW